What I Like About You (TV series)

 What I Like About You is an American television sitcom co-created by Wil Calhoun and Dan Schneider.
-It is set mainly in New York City, following the lives of two sisters: vivacious teenaged sister Holly (Amanda Bynes) and her responsible older sister Val (Jennie Garth).
-The series ran on The WB from September 20, 2002, to March 24, 2006, with a total of 86 episodes produced.
+It is set mainly in New York City, following the lives of two sisters: vivacious teenager Holly (Amanda Bynes) and her responsible older sister Val (Jennie Garth).
+The series ran for four seasons on The WB from September 20, 2002, to March 24, 2006, with a total of 86 episodes produced.
 With the exception of a brief period early in the second season, What I Like About You was a headline on The WB's Friday night comedy block.

 Cast and characters

-Throughout their time on the series, two main characters—Vince and Lauren—were never given last names.
-Jeff was also never given a last name, although in the artwork for the season 1 DVDs, he is listed as "Jeff Campbell".
+Throughout their time on the series, two main characters—Vince and Lauren—are never given last names.
+Jeff is also never given a last name, although in the artwork for the season 1 DVDs, he is listed as "Jeff Campbell".